csacanam/voulti-instant-payouts/README.md

 The MVP focuses on two simple flows:

 - **Single Payout:** A merchant sends one payment in PYUSD, and the recipient instantly receives the equivalent in their local stablecoin.
-- **Bulk Payouts:** The merchant executes **10 payouts in one click**, distributing PYUSD into cCOP, MXNB, and BRL1 across different networks.
+- **Bulk Payouts:** The merchant executes **multiple payouts in one click**, distributing PYUSD into cCOP, BRLA, and MXNB across different networks.

 Both flows are tracked through a dashboard that displays: